 The National Assessment of Educational Progress provides the only nationally representative report on student achievement in a variety of subjects.
-Starting in 2013, NAEP results will be published mainly online, on a website that will give the public access to an interactive version of the report card.
+Starting in 2013, NAEP results have been published mainly online, on a website that provides the public with access to an interactive version of the report card.
 An executive summary will be available in print to accompany the online data.
 The online resource provides detailed information on the nature of the assessment, the demographics of the students who participate, and the assessment results.